MGTheTrain/usd-experiments/README.md

 # Unable to use the `-DCMAKE_TOOLCHAIN_FILE` option because of build errors as the `--allow-unsupported` flag is not available in the subsequent `cmake` command
 cmake -B build -DCMAKE_BUILD_TYPE=Release .
-cmake --build build --parallel --config Release ./build/apps/openusd-parser/openusd-parser <path to usdc or usda file>
+cmake --build build --parallel --config Release ./build/apps/openusd-parser/openusd-parser <path to USDC or USDA file>
 ```

 #### Windows OS